dioptra-io/caracal/README.md

 ### Building from source

 This program compiles only on Linux as it depends on `AF_PACKET`.
 It runs on x86-64 and ARM systems.

+Do not run it on Docker on macOS, you may get incorrect results.
+Docker and/or macOS seems to rewrite some fields of the IP header that we use to encode probe informations.

 ```bash
 # Ubuntu 21.04+